Women in 1950s Spain: 1959

 By 1959, divisions had emerged between socialist elements in the Spanish interior and those in leadership in Toulouse in the exterior.
 Josefina Arrillaga was at the center of this battle for the heart of PSOE and UGT.

-The 1959 Law of Public Order was created to prevent people from protesting by punishing organizers financially for organizing them.
+The 1959 Law of Public Order was created to prevent people from protesting by punishing organizers financially.
 Fines could be given up to 500,000 pesetas for holding unauthorized protests.
 The law had a chilling effect on those seeking to express opposition to the regime.
 As a result of this law, the Court of Public Order (TOP) would be created in December 1963 with the intention of punishing any person or association that disturbed public order.
 This included work stoppages and strikes, and any attempts to block public roads, or anyone disobeying public officials telling crowds to disperse.
 Sanctions could be levied by mayors, civil governors, the Minister of the Interior and the Council of Ministers.
 Fines could be increased by 50% if alleged participants had a police or criminal record.